Kaizen-pixel01/MedSAM_ctrus/README.md

 - Supports training from scratch or continuing from a pre-trained checkpoint
 - Visualizes predictions and saves evaluation results
 - Trying to simulate real-world conditions with noisy or low-quality inputs
-- Evaluation metrics: Dice Score, IoU, Precision, Recall
+- Evaluation metrics: Dice Score, IoU

 ---